GrammaTech/gtirb-stack-stamp/README.md

 ### Python

-The Python transform requires some dependnecies to be installed:
+The Python transform requires some dependencies to be installed:

 ```sh
 pip3 install gtirb-capstone gtirb-functions capstone keystone-engine